saurabdixit/RoboND-Rover-Project/README.md

 As we have limitation over the sensor, I went with the approach of following the wall as suggested in hints.

 #### Wall following
 To accomplish this task, I defined a vector (in code it is actually defined as an ellipse of very small thickness) of small size which basically goes from negative angle to postive angle in the field of view of robot and returns the angle where there is no collision.
 After I get the direction of no-collision, I use that vector to make a mask in ellispsoidal shape.
-When I apply this mask to the navigable pixels, I get the direction in which I have to go to remain close to wall.
-In following image, Red indicates non-navigable terrain, Black indicates navigable terrain, Blue is the mask I am making, and Green is the vector that I am using.
+When I apply this mask to the navigable pixels, I get the direction in which robot has to go to remain close to wall.
+In following image, Red indicates non-navigable terrain, Black indicates navigable terrain, Blue is the mask to follow wall, and Green is the vector that I am using for checking collision.

 <p align="center">
 <img src="./misc/WallFollowingConcept.png" />